Tools4everBV/Hello-Conn-Prov-Target-Zermelo/README.md

 In the `create` lifecycle action, we have made the assumption that we only need to handle the correlation of the user account.
 This is because, by creating the user account with the attribute `isStudent = true`, we are able to -simultaneously- create the student account.

 > [!IMPORTANT]
-> Attributes related to the student account can only be modified through the user account.
-Therefore, modifications to attributes associated with the student account should be made by updating the corresponding attributes in the user account.
+> Modifications to attributes associated with the student account should be made by updating the corresponding attributes in the user account.
 This means that, from the perspective of HelloID, only the user account is managed and considered the __primary entity__.

-#### Updating account information

-In the `Update` lifecycle action, the initial step involves retrieving the account information to be updated.
-This information is then compared with the corresponding data in HelloID.
-If there are any differences, the update will be executed.

-It is important to emphasize that the retrieval and comparison are performed on the __student__ account, while the subsequent updates are targeted at the __user__ account.
-This behavior is intentional and not an unintended issue.
-For further information, please refer to: [Only the user account is managed](#only-the-user-account-is-managed)

 #### Dynamic calculation of school year